 The Premier's Reading Challenge is not a competition but a way to encourage students to develop a love of reading for life.
 Through the challenge children and students are given an opportunity to develop their appreciation of the English language and are encouraged to explore and enjoy a wide range of literary texts.

-Children and students can participate in the challenge within their school, kindergarten, long day care or as individual readers (home-educated students or students whose schools are not participating in the program or children who are not enrolled in an early childhood centre).
+Children and students can participate in the challenge within their school, approved kindergarten program, long day care or as individual readers (home-educated students or students whose schools are not participating in the program or children who are not enrolled in an early childhood centre).